- Academic Affairs

 - University Counsel

-Website accessibility means that users with disabilities have equal access and equal opportunity to browse your UMB website.
+Website accessibility means that users with disabilities have equal access and equal opportunity to browse all of the UMB websites.
 University web policy requires web pages and websites to be accessible.

 When creating or editing your website, keep the following in mind:

 Provide a text equivalent for every nontext element.

 - Informational graphics should have text equivalents (via the alt attribute).
 Screen readers will read this text to visually impaired users.
 Add alt description in T4 SiteManager by entering the text in the "Description" field when adding images to the media library.